The Real Cost of Owning a Cat: A Full Annual Breakdown

 - American Veterinary Medical Association (AVMA) - Pet Healthcare Cost Information

-⚠️ All cost figures in this guide are general reference ranges.
-Actual costs vary by region and individual circumstances.
-Consult your veterinarian for medical decisions.
+※ All cost figures are general reference ranges — actual costs vary by region and situation.
+For medical decisions, always consult your vet.

-Learn more about cat nutrition and health management.
+Want to learn more about cat nutrition and health management?